 The receiver buffer bypass controller helper block transceiver interface ports described in Table 2-23 connect the receiver buffer bypass controller helper block to transceiver primitives.
-When the helper block is located within the core, these connections are internal, and the transceiver primitive inputs that are driven by helper block outputs cannot be enabled as optional ports on the core instance.
-Inversely, when the helper block is located in the example design, the connections cross the core boundary, so the transceiver primitive ports that connect to the helper block are enabled by necessity.
+When the helper block is located within the core, these connections are internal,

 To implement the multi-lane buffer bypass procedure, the width of each port scales with the number of transceiver channels that the receiver buffer bypass controller helper block interfaces to.
 When the single-lane buffer bypass procedure is used, one instance of the helper block exists per transceiver channel, so the scaling factor is 1.